 By contrast, even in the current era of unprecedented economic strength, the average growth rate across all industries in 2019 was only 6.8% per year.

 The world is just as hungry as ever for computing power.
 This has manifested in the last decade in the introduction of cloud computing platforms.
 The two most-popular cloud infrastructures are Amazon Web Services (AWS) and Microsoft Azure.

 Both of these services can give your business the efficiency and scalability it needs to rise to new heights.
 With the tech leviathans behind them putting more and more resources each year into research and development for cloud-based tech, both AWS and Azure are extremely reliable and constantly improving to suit modern needs.

 However, there are some key differences in the ways these two services work.
 Depending on your specific needs as a business, one may be a better option over the other.
-Let’s walk through the AWS vs Azure dilemma, examine the pros and cons of each software, and the side-by-side comparison to determine which one might be best for your enterprise.
+Let’s walk through the AWS or Azure dilemma, examine the pros and cons of each software, and the side-by-side comparison to determine which one might be best for your enterprise.

 Amazon Web Services: A Good Choice for Cloud Computing

 Amazon Web Services, or AWS, was launched in 2006 and has since become by far the most popular cloud infrastructure service on the planet.
 As of 2018, their market share in infrastructure-as-a-service was 44.2%, with their revenue surging more and more each year.

 Due to their size and long-standing status in cloud services, AWS offers an extensive range of services at a lot of different pricing options to ensure good value-for-money for many businesses.
 They offer services in data analytics, computing, Internet of Things integration, virtual reality development, robotics, and machine learning, just to name a few.